-These layers bond at high temperatures to provide us with incredibly strong and durable automotive glass that won't break in the event of an accident.
-The process also changes the glass so that, if broken, it breaks into small pieces of glass that do not have extremely sharp edges.
-Although laminated glass is widely used in the automotive industry, it can be used for any application where there is a potential for impact by a person.
-In addition, automotive glass is designed to be UV-resistant to help passengers enjoy natural light without harmful UV rays.
+The layers are heat fused together to create incredibly strong and durable automotive glass that won't break in the event of an accident.
+The process also changes the glass so that, if broken, it breaks into small pieces that do not have extremely sharp edges.
+In addition to side and rear windows, tempered glass is also used for sunroofs.
+Automotive glass is designed to be UV-resistant to help passengers enjoy natural light without harmful UV rays.
 It is also resistant to dust, dirt and impacts to prevent annoying particles from sticking to the glass and distorting the driver's line of sight.
 The popularity of automotive glass lies in its strength, durability, flexibility and versatility.